Attumm/redis-dict/README.md

 ```

 #### Namescape
-Redis-dict uses namespaces by default.
+Redis-dict uses name spaces by default.
 This allows you to have an instance of Redis-dict per project.
 When looking directly at the data in redis, this gives you the advantage of directly seeing which data belongs to which app.
 This also has the advantage that it is less likely for apps to collide with keys, which is a difficult problem to debug.

 ## Examples
 Here are some more simple examples of Redis-dict.
 More complex examples of Redis-dict can be found in the tests.
-All functionality is tested in either[ `assert_test.py` (here)](https://github.com/Attumm/redis-dict/blob/master/assert_test.py#L1) or in the un[it tests (here)](https://github.com/Attumm/redis-dict/blob/master/tests.py#L1).
+All functionality is tested in either[ `assert_test.py` (here)](https://github.com/Attumm/redis-dict/blob/master/assert_test.py#L1) or in the [unit tests (here)](https://github.com/Attumm/redis-dict/blob/master/tests.py#L1).
 ```python
     >>> from redis_dict import RedisDict
     >>> r_dic = RedisDict(namespace='app_name')